 But before you put that leftover sweetened milk into the freezer, you probably want to know if that works and what to expect.
 And that’s what this article is all about.

 Can You Freeze Sweetened Condensed Milk?

-Unlike evaporated milk, sweetened condensed milk doesn’t freeze solid.
+Unlike frozen evaporated milk, sweetened condensed milk isn’t solid when frozen.
 That’s due to its sugar content.
 It just gets much thicker, but you can still pour it, albeit slowly.

 Here’s how mine looks like after freezing: